-I wonder if this signaling upgrade from analog to digital control is part of the Federal requirement that all railroads have Positive Train Control working by 2015.
+This signaling upgrade from analog to digital control is part of the Federal requirement that all railroads have Positive Train Control working by 2015.

 West of Forest Avenue

 A shot looking west from the Main street crossing.
 The microwave tower on the right is the one where the turntable used to be.
+The brick building on the left was the first floor of the signalling tower that used to control the crossovers into the commuter yard to the right.
+It still housed the control equipment for the old signals.
+It and the old signal bridge will be removed.

 The above was taken from Main street with a 55mm focal length and cropped.
 The following was taken from Forest with an 18mm focal length.
 I was aware that telephoto lenses compress the distance between objects.
 Now I see how a wide angle adds distance between objects.
 And it is interesting how much the relative position of the microwave tower moves.